Download page Deploy Multiple Machine Agents From a Common Directory.

 You can deploy the Machine Agent on multiple hosts from one central directory.
-This setup can make it much easier to update the agent because each agent instance starts from one set of executables in one central location.
+This setup provides an easier method to update the agent because each agent instance starts from one set of executables in one central location.

 - Set up the central agent directory: